Registration and Academic Audit

 The Declare or Remove a Minor form is available on e-FORMS.
 Please access your WEBstudent account and select e-FORMS.

 Yes.
 Monmouth University offers several opportunities for their students to study abroad.
 A complete list is available in the University catalog.
 You may also contact the Study Abroad office by dialing 732-263-5377.
 If you decide that you will be studying abroad using a non-Monmouth program please be sure that you will be participating in a program being offered by an approved or accredited U.S. institution of higher education.
 You must also submit a Permission to Study Abroad – Non-MU Program.
-This form is accessible via e-FORMS located on the WEBstudent menu.
+This form is accessible in Etrieve Central Forms (e-FORMS) in the student portal.

 If you require further assistance please call the Registrar’s Office at 732-571-3477.